MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kesetimportancedpc.md

 Place the DPC at the beginning of the DPC queue, and begin processing the queue immediately.

+##### - Importance.HighImportance

+Place the DPC at the beginning of the DPC queue, and begin processing the queue immediately.

 ##### - Importance.LowImportance

 Place the DPC at the end of the DPC queue, and do not begin processing of the queue.

-##### - Importance.MediumImportance

-Place the DPC at the end of the DPC queue.
-If the DPC is assigned to the current processor's DPC queue, begin processing the queue immediately. <b>MediumImportance</b> is the default value for <i>Importance</i>.

 ##### - Importance.MediumHighImportance